 It is important to adopt consistent open data standards for all open data to ensure maximum interoperability and searchability of data.
 Local authorities should also ensure that qualified staff manage the municipality's open data publication, and train relevant employees in open data standards.

 Open data is a relatively new phenomenon without officially endorsed standards.
 However, a number of useful guidelines exist:

-On 9 April 2015, a major step was made towards open data in Ukraine with the adoption of the Law No. 319 “On amendments to some laws of Ukraine on access to public information in the form of open data”, which introduced significant changes in other relevant legal acts.
-These changes obliged public authorities and local governments to publish and update public information in the form of open data on a regular basis.
-Open data must be provided free of charge on the webpages of the authorities and on the single state open data website (data.gov.ua).[i]
-The State Agency for E-Governance implements open data provisions and provides support to local public authorities.
+On 9 April 2015, a major step was made towards open data in Ukraine with the adoption of the Law No. 319-VIII “On amendments to some laws of Ukraine on access to public information in the form of open data”, introducing significant changes in other relevant legal acts.
+These changes obliged public authorities and local governments to publish and update on a regular basis public information in the form allowing automated processing of such data by electronic means.
+What is even more important, the Law No. 319-VIII clearly stipulated that any person is free to copy, distribute and use such open data, including for commercial purposes, separately or in combination with other information, or by including in their own products.

 Public procurement refers to the process by which public authorities, including local authorities, purchase work, goods or services.
 It is an essential part of public service provision for local and regional authorities; efficient and cost-effective procurement is key to good governance.